madprops/blog/docs/phonerule.md

 Imagine a not very techie person, or a person who is not very interested in the subject, calls you.

-The person wants you to be guided to perform an action, or configure the software.
+The person wants to be guided to perform an action, or configure the software.

 You are in the other end of the call and can only explain through your voice.